 You may also watch the meeting on Youtube @https://youtube.com/CityofStLouisMO

 Meeting ID: 883 6941 1703

 +13017158592,,87934533928# US (Germantown)

 +1 646 558 8656 US (New York)

 +1 312 626 6799 US (Chicago)

 +1 253 215 8782 US (Tacoma)

 +1 346 248 7799 US (Houston)

-The Committee will take Public Comment on any of the Board Bills and Resolutions listed below.
-Please see the below instructions on how to register to speak to the committee.
+The committee will take public comment on the Board Bills and/or Resolutions listed in this meeting announcement.
+This meeting will be held by Zoom Webinar.
+A person may speak at this committee hearing via a Zoom Webinar Link.
+Please see the following instructions on how to register to speak to the committee.

-The committee will review, discuss and take public comment on the following:
+The committee will meet to review, discuss and take public comment on the following: